Claudia Octavia: Life as empress

 On October 13, 54, Claudius became ill and died unexpectedly.
 The convenient timing of his death – Britannicus was rapidly approaching adulthood and might displace Nero as heir – led the ancient sources to accuse Agrippina of killing him, possibly with poisoned mushrooms.
 Although modern historians consider the death suspicious and Agrippina possibly guilty, they also note that Claudius was in his sixties and never in the best of health.
 On the same day, Nero was acclaimed emperor by the Praetorian Guard, and the senate acquiesced, formally investing him with power.
-Octavia was now married to the emperor of Rome.
-Having become emperor, Nero's relationship with his mother began to deteriorate as the two vied for power.
+Octavia was now married to the Emperor of Rome and was awarded the usual honours accordingly: public statues of her and inscriptions of honour to her were erected; her portrait was placed on coins in the local coinage of the eastern half of the empire; the priesthood of the Arval Brethren made annual sacrifices to her and Nero.
+Compared to her predecessors and successors as empresses, however, her husband did not place her in a particularly prominent position.
+For example, she was denied the title Augusta.

-The next year, Britannicus died as well, during a banquet where Octavia, Nero, and Agrippina were all present.
+After becoming emperor, Nero's relationship with his mother began to deteriorate as the two vied for power.
+The next year, Britannicus suddenly died during a banquet where Octavia, Nero, and Agrippina were all present.
 Octavia and Agrippina were shocked at Britannicus' sudden illness, which Nero attributed to epilepsy.
 Britannicus, as the son of Claudius, had been a potential rival for the imperium, one that Agrippina had attempted to use as leverage in power struggles with her son.
 The suspicious death of Nero's rival led to the widespread assumption that Nero had had Britannicus poisoned; ancient writers including Tacitus, Suetonius, Cassius Dio, and Josephus all charge Nero with the murder of his stepbrother.
 Tacitus reports that by this point, Octavia "had learned to hide her griefs, her affections, her every emotion".